Main article: Ajax and Zones

 Why do I sometimes get the exception "The rendered content did not include any elements that allow for the positioning of the hidden form field's element." when rendering an empty Zone?

 As part of Tapestry's form processing, it must write a hidden input element with information needed when the form is submitted.
 Since the content of a Zone may be changed or removed, a hidden field is created just for the Zone, separate from the rest of the enclosing form.

 At the same time, Tapestry wants to position the <input> field in a valid location, and HTML defines some constraints for that; an input field must appear inside a <p> or <div> element.
-In your empty Zone, there's no place to put the hidden element.
+If your zone is initially empty, there's no place to put the hidden element, and Tapestry will complain.

-The solution is to add a <div> element to the body of the zone; this ensures that there's a place for the hidden input field.
+The solution is simple: just add a <div> element to the body of the zone.
+This ensures that there's a place for the hidden input field.
 An empty <div> element (even one containing a hidden form field) will not affect page layout.